Do your labia minora appear larger than they should?

 Is it possible to combine labiaplasty with other intimate surgeries?

 Yes, and this is very common in my practice.
-I often combine labiaplasty with clitoral hood reduction, labia majora reduction, or liposuction of the mons pubis.
-I specialise in various modalities of intimate surgery and assess the entire region to provide a complete and harmonious result.
+I often combine labiaplasty with clitoral hood reduction, labia majora reduction, or pubic liposuction.
+As an intimate surgery specialist, I assess the entire region to provide a complete and balanced result.

 What type of anaesthesia is used in labiaplasty?